Greene brushes off Freedom Caucus ‘drama club’

 House Freedom Caucus Chair Scott Perry (R-Pa.) has reportedly been trying to contact Greene to let her know about the result of the vote — but Greene hasn’t picked up.

-Harris said the move to oust Greene came in part over anger with a confrontation between her and Rep. Lauren Boebert (R-Colo.) on the House floor, as well as her vocal criticism of some of the members’ confrontational tactics and her close relationship with Speaker Kevin McCarthy (R-Calif.).
+Harris said the move to oust Greene came in part as a result of anger over a confrontation between her and Rep. Lauren Boebert (R-Colo.) on the House floor, as well as her vocal criticism of some of the members’ confrontational tactics and her close relationship with Speaker Kevin McCarthy (R-Calif.).

-McCarthy on Tuesday said Greene’s ouster from the Freedom Caucus was a loss for the conservative group, and threw his support behind the Georgia Republican.
+McCarthy said Tuesday that Greene’s ouster from the Freedom Caucus was a loss for the conservative group, and threw his support behind the Georgia Republican.

 “I think it’s a loss for the Freedom Caucus,” he added.